aascedu/rainfall/README.md

 # Rainfall

 This project serves as an introduction to exploiting ELF-like binaries through a series of progressively challenging levels.
+The **goal** of this project is to gain understanding of why small bad practices can lead to vulnerabilities in your code.

 ## How to run the project
 You need to download the [rainfall .iso](https://cdn.intra.42.fr/isos/RainFall.iso) and then run it.
 In order to connect with `ssh` or copy file to your host machine with `scp`, you need to add a bridged network to the VM so that it can communicate with the host.

 For VirtualBox :